platform-42/platform42.neo4j/README.md

 - **Database cleanup (`graph_reset` or custom cleanup scripts)**
   Easily remove nodes, relationships, or entire datasets by executing Cypher commands in an automated, repeatable manner.

+- **Constraint management (`constraint` module)** Define and enforce schema-level rules in the Neo4j database.
+Supports creating unique property constraints on nodes using Cypher CREATE CONSTRAINT … IF NOT EXISTS, ensuring data integrity and idempotent schema management.

 - **Statistics and diagnostics**
   Each module returns detailed execution summaries (nodes/relationships created, deleted, properties set, etc.), enabling auditability and observability in automation pipelines.